haraldrudell/haraldutil/readme.md

 * date a Date object, default now
 * offset number, minutes from utc, default -420 (Pacific standard time)

-Note that JavaScript does not have daylight data for timezones
+Note that JavaScript does not provide daylight savings data for timezones, but it is implemented here of the US.

 ### encodeTimeNumber(hour, minute, tzOffset)
 Encoding that allows for difference and comparison within a day for any time zone

+This allows to compare what is earlier in the day for another timezone than localtime or utc, using the commonly available utc timevalues.

 * hour, minute: number: base time 0-23, 0-59
 * tzOffset: offset from base location in minutes for result
-* if base is in utc timezone and tzOffset is -240, result will be in eastern time
+* if base is in utc timezone and tzOffset is -240, result will be in eastern daylight time

 ### CreateKey(s1, s2, ...)
 Construct a unique string value based on the function arguments.